-- Petrologist Hassan Mohamed Helmy is a professor at the Department of Geology at Minia University in Egypt.
-In Germany he will work with specialist colleagues at the University of Bonn.
+- Tahsin Attila Çiner is a professor of sedimentology at the Eurasia Institute of Earth Sciences at Istanbul Technical University in Turkey.
+He will collaborate with colleagues from the Institute of Geosciences at the University of Potsdam.